 Upon determining that a disaster condition has ended and selecting the PLMN previously with disaster condition, if there is a disaster return wait range stored in the ME, the MS shall generate a random number within the disaster return wait range and start a timer set to the generated random number.
 While the timer is running, the MS shall not initiate registration.
 Upon expiration of the timer, the MS may initiate registration, if still camped on the selected PLMN.

+The MS shall perform PLMN selection for disaster roaming after the MS in 5GMM-CONNECTED mode over the non-3GPP access enters 5GMM-IDLE mode over the non-3GPP access (see 3GPP TS 24.501 [64]) as described in clause 4.4.3.1.1.

 ****** NEXT CHANGES ******